-If you receive Error 0x8024a206 while trying to download, install, upgrade or update Windows 10/8/7 then know that it happens because of rouge update that was downloaded or because of corrupted Windows component.
-Any file which is downloaded by Windows is verified for its integrity, and if the files do no pass the integrity test, it can cause this error.
+If you receive Error 0x8024a206 while trying to download, install, upgrade or update Windows 11/10/8/7 then know that it happens because of a rouge update that was downloaded or because of a corrupted Windows component.
+Any file which is downloaded by Windows is verified for its integrity, and if the files do not pass the integrity test, it can cause this error.
 Let us see how you can fix Error 0x8024a206.

 You should restart your computer and click on the Retry link.
 It is quite possible that the update will go through successfully.
 If it does not help, you may proceed with the troubleshooting suggestions.